ricacostt/100-days-of-code/log.md

 - Text-shadow & box-shadow properties;
 - html semantic tags.

-If you want to learn coding from scratch **check this out**: https://www.youtube.com/watch?v=mU6anWqZJcc&t=34105s It was reallt useful to me.
+If you want to learn coding from scratch **check this out**: https://www.youtube.com/watch?v=mU6anWqZJcc&t=34105s It was really useful to me.